 Who will be a Team’s highest runscorer in their 1st innings?

 - Draw No Bet

 There are also outright competition bets.
-For example, you can bet on the winner of the current seasons of the Bob Willis Trophy, Twenty20 Bash, Caribbean Premier League, or Indian Premier League.
+For example, you can bet on the winner of the current season of the Indian Premier League.
 If you are looking further ahead, you can also place bets on who you think will win the various International tournaments – like the Cricket World Cup.